RavinduTharanga/RavinduTharanga.github.io/_pages/about.md

 - **Ongoing:** Developing a multi-task bert and roberta NLP models for thematic analysis of AI-focused communities of practice.
 - **August 2025:** Joined HAIE Lab as a research Assistant.
 - **May 2025:** Graduated 🎓 from Clemson University (M.S.
 Computer Science).
-- **April 2024:** Join as a Data Visualization teaching assistant at Clemson University Libraries.
+- **May 2024:** Join as a Data Visualization teaching assistant at Clemson University Libraries.
 - **April 2024:**  Presented three papers at **CHIWORK 2024** on AI-powered task management and multiscreen interaction.
 - **November 2024:**  Published AI Assistants in the Workplace at **ACM MexIHC 2024**.
-- **September 2023:** Started working as a graduate research assistant in the Human-AI Empowerment Lab at Clemson University.
+- **August 2023:** Started working as a graduate research assistant in the Human-AI Empowerment Lab at Clemson University.
 - **September 2022:** Started working as a volunteer researcher at Clemson University.
 - **August 2022:** Moved to The United States.